 - Management of ADHD

-Team members also monitor children and young people with a diagnosis of ADHD who are on medication as per NICE guidance, conduct QB tests, deliver training to parent groups and staff groups and complete ADOS assessments.
+Team members also monitor children and young people with a diagnosis of a Neurodevelopmental condition who are on medication as per NICE guidance, conduct QB tests, deliver training to parent groups and staff groups and complete ADOS assessments.

 We may take on the role of Lead Professional in Family Support Meetings and complete Early Help Assessments.
 We also contribute to continuing care decision assessments.

 Where is the service located and what areas does it cover?